Ancient Drawing

 The painting is positioned in height above 19 steps.
 He finishes in 1611 in situ this work, 4.60 x 6.40 m overall in open position, which will be later transferred to the cathedral of Antwerp.

-On January 30 in New York, Sotheby's sells a large drawing 49 x 32 cm made in preparation to the Elevation of the Cross, lot 15 estimated $ 2.5M.
+On January 30, 2019, Sotheby's sold for $ 8.2M from a lower estimate of $ 2.5M a large drawing 49 x 32 cm made in preparation to the Elevation of the Cross, lot 15.
 Both right corners were cut for an undetermined reason, perhaps by the artist himself.

 This drawing shows a soldier raising his arm to push the cross.
 He is naked while he will have an armor in the painting.
 In accordance with the practice of the Italian Renaissance, the study of the nude makes it possible to avoid anatomical errors in the painting of attitudes.